 You cannot set off or deduct any amounts from our fees.

 We may make a charge for any additional services we provide outside this user agreement.
 We will tell you of those charges when you ask for the service.
-If you are a merchant and you wish to apply for (and retain) our volume-based tiered merchant rate, the terms of the <merchant rate> in the <Receiving Payments> section below apply.

 Making A Payment